-"Petru Maior" University of Targu-Mures, part of Romania's education system, is a state institution for higher education and scientific research.
+"Petru Maior" University, part of Romania's education system, is a state institution for higher education and scientific research.
 The two components of its activity are kept in a balance under a quantitative and qualitative aspect, in relatively equal proportion.
-The teaching staff, the researchers and the administrative staff is focused upon providing the qualitative parameters that allow the transformation of our institution from a regional university into a university of national character, providing instruction in the following fields: engineering, economics, law, philology, history, administrative sciences, mathematics, information technology, socio-pedagogy, etc.
+The teaching staff, the researchers and the administrative staff are all focused upon providing the qualitative parameters that allow the transformation of our institution from a regional university into a university of national character, providing instruction in the following fields: engineering, economics, law, philology, history, administrative science, mathematics, information technology, socio-pedagogy, etc.

-Our University trains young people of different nationalities from the Mures county and the neighboring counties; but it also prepares, in increasing numbers, students from various other regions of the country.
-At present, over 4000 students attend the three faculties which offer undergraduate courses (both under the traditional form and as Part-Time Learning) and postgraduate courses.
-There are over 160 full-time teachers..
+Our University trains young people of different nationalities from the Mures county and the neighboring counties, but it also prepares, in increasing numbers, students from various other regions of the country.
+At present, over 3000 students attend the three faculties which offer undergraduate courses (both under the traditional form and as Open Distance and Part-Time Learning) and postgraduate courses.
+There are over 140 full-time teachers and over 50 part-timers.

-"Petru Maior" University represents as well a centre of permanent training for the specialists in areas where the institution has the necessary competence; it stimulates regional activity in the scientific, cultural, technical, economic and social fields.
+"Petru Maior" University represents as well a centre of permanent training for the specialists in areas where the institution has the necessary competence; it stimulates regional activity in the scientific, cultural, technical, economic and social field.
 Courses are tailored to meet the requirements of the job market, the University thus trying to cater for the needs of the community.